 | Flatpak | Flathub | Latest stable | Automatic via flatpak update | Users wanting sandboxed applications |

 For most users, the APT repository method is recommended because it provides automatic security updates through Ubuntu’s standard package management system and integrates seamlessly with your desktop environment.
-The extrepo method offers a simpler setup process with automatic GPG key management.
+The extrepo method offers a simpler setup process with automatic GPG key management, which is especially useful if you manage multiple third-party repositories.
 Choose Flatpak if you specifically need application sandboxing or want to isolate AnyDesk from the rest of your system.

 Method 1: Install AnyDesk via APT Repository